HAMZA-NASIR-PU/daily-learning/README.md

 This pattern can be particularly useful in scenarios where you need to ensure that an initialization function or event handler is executed only once.

+### Learn patterns in frontend development like closing a sidebar by clicking outside of the sidebar.

 ## Javascript Closure best Article

 https://www.codeguage.com/courses/js/functions-closures